 Patience is of the utmost importance after surgery.
 It will take time for you to start feeling like yourself again and be able to enjoy your refreshed, youthful look.
 Most patients start to feel comfortable resuming social activities about four weeks after surgery.
 By this point, most of the aftereffects have subsided and any residual bruising can be concealed with makeup, scarves or turtlenecks.

-If you have additional questions about the facelift recovery process, Dr. Byun is here for you.
-Contact our Chicago office to request an appointment with Dr. Byun today.
+If you have additional questions about the facelift recovery process, Dr. BYUN is here for you.
+Contact our Chicago or Northbrook offices to request a private consultation with Dr. BYUN today.